allegroai/clearml-docs/docs/clearml_data/clearml_data.md

 We have all our files in the same folder structure under `local_path`, it is that simple!<br/>

-The next step is to set the dataset_id as a parameter for our code and voilà!
 We can now train on any dataset we have in the system.

 ## Tutorials